-This course is an introduction to the differential and integral calculus used in understanding and solving problems arising in business and economics.
-Topics include limits, differentiation, integration, Taylor series approximations, optimizing functions and constrained optimization, probability and statistics and the Fundamental Theorem of Calculus.
-Calculus will be applied to real world business and economic applications.
+This course is an introduction to differential and integral calculus used in understanding and solving problems arising in business and Topics include: limits, differentiation, integration, exponential and logarithmic functions, and functions of several variables.
+Calculus will be applied to real world business and economic scenarios.
 Prerequisite(s): MTH 157